-In 2014, the Committee reviewed analyses of compensation paid by companies in our comparator group through the use of marketplace compensation profiles prepared by Meridian.
+In 2015, the Committee reviewed analyses of compensation paid by companies in our comparator group through the use of marketplace compensation profiles prepared by Meridian.
 The comparator group comprises comparably-sized, industrial firms, distribution companies and businesses with dispersed locales for which logistics are important, companies in industries in which asset management, in addition to operating margin, is a relevant measure of company performance, and other large distributors, wholesalers and retailers, which are potential competitors for executive talent of interest to WESCO.

-The current comparator group includes the following 42 companies:
+The compensation comparator group that we used in 2015 included the following companies:

-COMPENSATION COMPARATOR GROUP Andersen Corporation Cameron International Corporation Kohler Company Rockwell Automation The Pantry, Inc. Anixter International, Inc. Darden Restaurants, Inc. Lennox International, Inc. Ross Stores, Inc. United Stationers Inc. Applied Industrial Technologies Dover Corporation MSC Industrial Direct Co., Inc. Ryder System, Inc. Vulcan Materials Company AutoZone, Inc. Ecolab NCR Corporation Sauer-Danfoss, Inc. 1 W.W.
-Grainger, Inc. Avis Budget Group Fastenal Company NewPage Corporation Schneider National, Inc. Waste Management, Inc. Belk, Inc. FMC Technologies OfficeMax Incorporated 1 Smurfit-Stone Container Corporation Watsco, Inc. Big Lots, Inc. Hubbell Incorporated Packaging Corporation of America 2 Sonoco Products Company BorgWarner Hy - Vee, Inc. Pitney Bowes, Inc. Spartan Stores, Inc. Brinker International, Inc. Ingredion Inc. Praxair, Inc. The Bon-Ton Stores, Inc.
+COMPENSATION COMPARATOR GROU Andersen Corporation Cameron International Corporation Ingredion Inc. Rockwell Automation W.W.
+Grainger, Inc. Anixter International, Inc. Darden Restaurants, Inc. Kohler Company Ross Stores, Inc. Waste Management, Inc. Applied Industrial Technologies Dover Corporation Lennox International, Inc. Ryder System, Inc. Watsco, Inc. AutoZone, Inc. Ecolab MSC Industrial Direct Co., Inc. Schneider National, Inc. Avis Budget Group Essendant, Inc.1 NCR Corporation Sonoco Products Company Belk, Inc. Fastenal Company NewPage Corporation Spartan Stores, Inc. Big Lots, Inc. FMC Technologies Packaging Corporation of America 2 The Bon-Ton Stores, Inc. BorgWarner Hubbell Incorporated Pitney Bowes, Inc. The Pantry, Inc. Brinker International, Inc. Hy-Vee, Inc. Praxair, Inc. Vulcan Materials Company positions that are not included in proxy statements or other public filings.
+To adjust for a variation in size among our Company and the companies in the comparator group and to get comparable data for its analysis, Meridian uses regression analysis to adjust market values for differences in company size, based on annual revenues.

-- For 2015, OfficeMax Incorporated and Sauer-Danfoss, Inc. will be removed due to acquisitions. - Boise, Inc. was acquired by Packaging Corporation of America which was added to the group.
+- United Stationers, Inc. changed its name to Essendant, Inc. - Boise, Inc. was acquired by Packaging Corporation of America which was added to the group.

 The Committee reviews compensation practices among these companies to provide the Committee with relevant data in setting appropriate compensation levels for its NEOs.
-This market analysis, which is conducted by Meridian, makes it possible to evaluate and assess compensation for numerous executive positions that are not included in proxy statements or other public filings.
-To adjust for a variation in size among our Company and the companies in the comparator group and to get comparable data for its analysis, Meridian uses regression analysis to adjust market values for differences in company size, based on annual revenues.

-Role of 2014 Advisory Vote on Executive Compensation in the Compensation Setting Process overwhelming majority (more than 99%) of our stockholders approved the executive compensation program for 2013 described in our 2014 proxy statement, our compensation program for 2014 remained generally consistent with the program in 2013.
+This market analysis, which is conducted by Meridian, makes it possible to evaluate and assess compensation for numerous executive overwhelming majority (more than 99%) of the votes cast by our stockholders approved the executive compensation program for 2014 described in our 2015 proxy statement, our compensation program for 2015 remained generally consistent with the program in 2014.